gounmanned/unmanned.team/README.md

 ---

-## About Vex
+## About VEX

-Vex is an always-on red team that collects and analyzes security signals to prevent, detect and respond to cyberattacks.
+VEX is an always-on red team that collects and analyzes security signals to prevent, detect and respond to cyberattacks.

 ## What is this?